techswitch-learners/mars-mission-may/README.md

 Copy the API key for your account into .env.ts

 ############### Instructions for using the Card Component:

+1) The properties for use are as below:
 Props: 1 object of type CardProps - which is defined in the card component but is recreated below for clarity:

 CardProps {